glehmann/yage/README.md

 ### From binaries

-Go to the [releases page](https://github.com/glehmann/yage/releases), download the binary for your platform, extract it and put the `yage` binary in a directory in your `PATH`.
+Go to the [releases page](https://github.com/glehmann/yage/releases), download the binary for your platform, extract it, and put the `yage` binary in a directory in your `PATH`.

-For example on linux with an intel/amd64 processor, you can run the following commands to install `yage` in `~/.local/bin`:
+For example, on linux with an intel/amd64 processor, you can run the following commands to install `yage` in `~/.local/bin`:

 ```sh
 curl -ssL https://github.com/glehmann/yage/releases/download/0.5.0/yage-0.5.0-linux-amd64.tar.gz | tar xzf - -C ~/.local/bin --strip-components=1